 We all love a little appreciation and recognition, right?

 You can even get your entire team involved by creating a survey for who should be given which honour.
 Websites like SurveyMonkey, for instance, are free and simple to use.
+If you’re stuck on what light-hearted awards to give out, a few examples include:

 Most employees enjoy a little friendly competition, especially when it benefits everyone.